digitalrebar/doc/development/api/provider.rst

 In the future, providers will also handle more detailed node creation tasks, as well as configuring and managing networks.

-From the Rebar API, you can perform the usual CRUD operations with providers
+From the `Rebar API <../development/api>`_, you can perform the usual CRUD operations with providers

 Rebar API Actions
 ~~~~~~~~~~~~~~~~~